dcalc/WaLSAtools_fork/docs/contribution.md

 # Contribution

-The [**WaLSA team**][8]{target=_blank} is committed to facilitating openness, transparency, and reproducibility of its research.
-We freely share our codes through this open-access repository (on GitHub).
-The codes are collaboratively developed and advanced over time.
-Sharing codes not only make them available to other researchers, but can also give us ideas for improvements.
+The [**WaLSA team**][8]{target=_blank} is dedicated to promoting openness, transparency, and reproducibility in research.
+To this end, we freely share our code via this open-access repository on [GitHub][11]{target=_blank}.
+The codebase evolves collaboratively, with contributions from diverse communities helping to refine and extend the functionality over time.
+Sharing the codes not only makes it accessible to other researchers but also invites valuable feedback and suggestions for improvement.

-The initial **WaLSAtools** package we have provided here is just a starting point and our hope is that the community will help us in the journey improving and extending the methods and codes.
-We also appreciate that Python is becoming a more popular programming language, particularly among younger generations, thus we are grateful for helps with translation of the IDL codes into Python.
+The **WaLSAtools** package provided here marks the beginning of an exciting journey.
+We envision that the broader community will contribute to advancing these tools and methodologies.
+The core of WaLSAtools is built upon Python, a widely-used programming language in science and engineering, ensuring accessibility and ease of use for a broad audience.
+To further enhance accessibility, we are actively developing counterparts in other popular languages.
+Currently, WaLSAtools is also available in IDL, with plans to expand to additional languages, such as MATLAB, in the future.

-Contributions are very welcome and appreciated!
+Contributions of all kinds are welcome and highly appreciated!

 ## GitHub :material-github:

-**WaLSAtools** utilises [git][10]{target=_blank} as a distributed version control system and is hosted on [GitHub][11]{target=_blank}.
-For contribution, you would need an account on GitHub to [fork][14]{target=_blank} **WaLSAtools** and submit your changes via a [pull request][15]{target=_blank}, or to, e.g., submit [issues][16]{target=_blank} or questions on our GitHub repository (see below).
-If you are unfamiliar with GitHub, some useful information/guides can be found [here][12]{target=_blank}.
+**WaLSAtools** is managed using [Git][10]{target=_blank} as a distributed version control system and is hosted on [GitHub][11]{target=_blank}.
+To contribute, you will need a [GitHub account][18]{target=_blank}.
+Contributions can take various forms, such as [forking][14]{target=_blank} the repository to submit changes via a [pull request][15]{target=_blank], reporting [issues][16]{target=_blank}, or engaging in discussions directly on GitHub.
+If you are new to GitHub, we recommend exploring these [guides and resources][12]{target=_blank}.

-## Bug Report :material-bug:
+## Bug Reports :material-bug:

-Bugs are tracked in our GitHub's [issue tracker][4]{target=_blank}.
-Before submitting a [new bug][5]{target=_blank}, please first read the **Introduction** and check out the **troubleshooting** (both under ***Getting started***), and [search][4]{target=_blank} through the issues' database to try and find the answer to your question **before** posting an issue.
+Bugs are tracked through the GitHub [issue tracker][4]{target=_blank}.
+Before submitting a [new bug report][5]{target=_blank}, please consult the **Introduction** and **Troubleshooting** sections under ***Getting Started***.
+Additionally, search the existing issues database to see if your question or concern has already been addressed.

-When creating an [issue][5]{target=_blank}, please provide as much information as possible:
+When reporting a bug, please include the following details:

 - **WaLSAtools** version
-  - Version of IDL or Python
+- Version of Pythonor IDL
-  - Operating System and version number
+- Operating System and version
-  - Error(s) in terminal
+- Any error messages or terminal/Jupyter-notebook output
-  - Detailed description of the issue
+- A clear and detailed description of the issue
-  - Examples for reproducing the error.
-You may post pictures, but if specific text or code is required to reproduce the issue, please provide it in a plain text format for easy copy/paste.
+- Examples for reproducing the error (including plain text code or steps).

-The more information provided, the greater the chance someone will take the time to answer, implement, or fix the issue.
-If you are unsure whether or not something is a bug, please ask your question in our [GitHub discussions][3]{target=_blank} instead.
+Providing detailed and accurate information increases the likelihood of a prompt and effective resolution.
+If you are unsure whether something is a bug, consider posting your question in our [GitHub discussions][3]{target=_blank} first.

-## Feature Request :material-star-shooting:
+## Feature Requests :material-star-shooting:

-You can submit your suggestions for additional features, analysis methods, or keywords, under the *wish list* section in our [GitHub discussions][6]{target=_blank}.
-Please first check whether or not they are already [under development][17].
+We encourage users to suggest new features, analysis methods, or additional functionality.
+You can share your ideas in the ***Wish List*** section of our [GitHub discussions][6]{target=_blank}.
+Before submitting a feature request, please verify that it is not already [Under Development][17].

 ## Reviewing Codes and Methods :material-glasses:

-Quality and reliability of the codes and methods in **WaLSAtools** are our main concern.
-Take part in reviewing the codes, [pull requests][9]{target=_blank} and direct commits to make suggestions for their improvements and/or discuss solutions to overcome weakness in the methods.
-General comments and questions should be submitted in [GitHub discussions][3]{target=_blank}.
+The quality and reliability of the **WaLSAtools** codes and methods are our top priorities.
+We invite you to participate in code reviews, examine [pull requests][9]{target=_blank}, and provide suggestions for improvement.
+Discussions about solutions or potential enhancements to the methods are also welcome.
+For general questions or comments, please use the [GitHub discussions][3]{target=_blank}.

-## Answer Questions :material-comment-question:
+## Answering Questions :material-comment-question:

-Take time and answer questions and offer suggestions to people who have created issues in the [issue tracker][4]{target=_blank} and/or in our [GitHub discussions][3]{target=_blank}.
-Often people will have questions that you might have an answer for.
-Or maybe you know how to help them accomplish a specific task they are asking about.
-Feel free to share your experience to help others out.
+We encourage researchers across diverse fields to actively support one another by responding to questions posted in the [issue tracker][4]{target=_blank} or [GitHub discussions][3]{target=_blank}.
+Sharing your expertise and experiences can be invaluable to others facing similar challenges or looking for advice on specific tasks.

 ## Pull Requests :octicons-git-pull-request-24:

-[Pull requests][9]{target=_blank} are welcome, and a great way to help fix bugs and add new features.
-If you, as an expert, are interested in directly contributing to the codes, please check out [Development][7] for more information on the environment and process.
+[Pull requests][9]{target=_blank} are a key way to contribute to **WaLSAtools**.
+Whether fixing bugs or adding new features, we value your input.
+For details on setting up a development environment and understanding the contribution process, please refer to the [Development][7] page.

 ## Documentation Improvements :material-pencil:

-We strive to provide not only reliable and user-friendly analysis tools, but also helpful documentations and examples.
-If you feel the documentation can still be improved, your contribution is much appreciated.
-Check out [Development][7] for more information on the *package layout* and *editing documents*.
+We strive to provide not only reliable and user-friendly tools but also comprehensive documentation and examples.
+If you identify areas where the documentation can be enhanced, your contributions are highly appreciated.
+Guidance on editing documentation is available on the [Development][7] page.

   [3]: https://github.com/WaLSAteam/WaLSAtools/discussions
   [4]: https://github.com/WaLSAteam/WaLSAtools/issues